saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

 If you have a valid certificate for your application, you don't need to use SSL bumping.
 There are also cases where SSL bumping doesn't help avoid security warnings that will cause tests to fail and you will want to disable it.

-To disable SSL bumping, you would want to add the `-B` or `--no-ssl-bump-domians` flag when you start your tunnel, like so:
+To disable SSL bumping, you would want to add the `-B all`, `-B domain1.com, domain2.com` or `--no-ssl-bump-domain.com` flag when you start your tunnel, like so:

 ```
-bin/ sc -u your-username -k your-accesskey -i your-tunnelname -B
+bin/ sc -u your-username -k your-accesskey -i your-tunnelname -B all
 ```

 #### Situations To Disable SSL Bumping
-If you have a certificate that is recognized by Sauce Labs devices, and one of the following is true about your application, you would want to use the `-B` flag to disable SSL bumping:
+If you have a certificate that is recognized by Sauce Labs devices, and one of the following is true about your application, you would want to use the `-B all` flag to disable SSL bumping:

 * If you are using a WebSocket connection for traffic, which won’t work if the traffic to them has been altered, which Sauce Connects' SSL bumping will do.
 * With certain types of self-signed Android tests that don't check the system's list of trusted TLS certificates.
-  * If you are testing Android version 7 & up on Sauce Labs Emulators (you need to [add a self-signed network cert](https://support.saucelabs.com/hc/en-us/articles/360005488513-Unable-to-Connect-to-https-Site-with-Sauce-Connect-and-Android-7-0-on-Native-Applications) into the app code)
+  * If you are testing with Android Version 7 & up on Sauce Labs Emulators (you need to [add a self-signed network cert](https://support.saucelabs.com/hc/en-us/articles/360005488513-Unable-to-Connect-to-https-Site-with-Sauce-Connect-and-Android-7-0-on-Native-Applications) into the app code)
-  * If you are testing a Native app on Android in the Real Device Cloud (you need to [add a self-signed network cert](https://support.saucelabs.com/hc/en-us/articles/360005488513-Unable-to-Connect-to-https-Site-with-Sauce-Connect-and-Android-7-0-on-Native-Applications) into the app code)
+  * If you are testing a native app on Android in the Real Device Cloud (you need to [add a self-signed network cert](https://support.saucelabs.com/hc/en-us/articles/360005488513-Unable-to-Connect-to-https-Site-with-Sauce-Connect-and-Android-7-0-on-Native-Applications) into the app code)
   * Any time you are testing a web app on the Real Device Cloud (cannot be tested with a non-valid cert)

 <!--